elastx/elx-docs/content/en/docs/dbaas/dbaas-getting-started.md

 3. Cloud service: Only one region, Continue.

-4. Resources: Select type of instance to be used with your datastore.
+4. Resources: Select the flavor and storage type to be used with your datastore.

-    Storage: choose between Ephemeral or Volume.
-    See [Difference between ephemeral and volume storage](#difference-between-ephemeral-and-volume-storage) for more information.
+   We offer two storage types, ephemeral storage and volume storage.
+Volumes are resilient and resizable.
+Ephemeral storage is neither resilient nor resizable, but has the best performance.
+We recommend volumes.
+Ephemeral storage is only a good idea if you need the best performance and can be certain your database won't grow much in size.
-    >**Beware:** Please remember that the databases in the datastore node become read-only when 90% or more of the disk space is used and ephemeral storage cannot be extended.
+    >**Beware:** Please remember that the databases in the datastore node become read-only when 90% or more of the disk space is used.

 5. Preview: Review and confirm everything is satisfactory, then proceed to complete the task by clicking finish.
 Based on the selections made previously, the datastore should be operational within a few minutes.